 Craig’s final Bond film is full of familiar faces from across his tenure as 007, including his MI6 team: Ralph Fiennes as M, Naomie Harris as Moneypenny, Ben Whishaw as Q, and Rory Kinnear as Tanner.
 Léa Seydoux and Jeffrey Wright also reprise their roles as the aforementioned Dr. Madeleine Swann and Felix Leiter.
 And, as teased in the trailers, Christoph Waltz will reappear as Ernest Stavro Blofeld, the incarcerated head of SPECTRE who seems to be calling the shots from prison.

 Joining the cast are Lashana Lynch as Nomi, a new 00 agent who joined active duty during Bond’s retirement; Craig’s Knives Out costar Ana de Armas plays Paloma, a CIA agent who works with Bond; Rami Malek as Bond villain Safin.
-Billy Magnussen, David Denick, and Dali Benssalah also star.
-First photos of the A-list cast can be found in the gallery below.
+The film also stars Billy Magnussen, David Denick, and Dali Benssalah.
+The first photos of the A-list cast in action can be found in the gallery below.
 Entertainment Weekly also released a series of images from the upcoming film.

 Beasts of No Nation director Cary Joji Fukunaga is helming No Time to Die, taking over from Danny Boyle, who was originally set to helm the project.
 In early 2018, Boyle signed on to direct the film, writing the script with John Hodges.
 However, the pair departed in August 2018 after a script dispute with producers.